Hozza66/simple-web-browser/README.md

 # Simple Web Browser

-This repository contains a simple web browser created using Windows Forms App.
+This repository contains the codes fo a simple web browser created using Windows Forms App.

 The browser displays HTML codes with the following features: